Chapter 8:

 “I should!”

-“You could,” Eralia’s eyes drifted closed for a moment.
+“You could.”
+Eralia rested a finger on her chin.
 “You could try your luck alone.
 Keep your head down until the day they send you to die on some frontier.
 But you won’t.”

-Laufa’s defiant gaze wavered for a moment, before clenching her fists.
+Laufa’s defiant gaze wavered, for just a second, before she clenched her fists.
 “Oh, yeah!?”
 She planted her hands on her hips.
 “How can you be so sure?”

 “Because, if you’re anything like me,” Eralia smiled.
 “You’re tired of these choices being made for you.”